-- 4.1 The budget for this Agreement is set forth in the [name of document] attached as Annex [insert annex number] to this Agreement (the "Budget").
-The Budget Funds (as defined under article 4.2 below) shall only be used to cover the expenditures which are necessary to achieve the objectives of the Project. - 4.2 Subject to the receipt of funding by the Donor, IUCN shall pay to the Grantee a maximum total amount of [currency+amount in numbers followed by the amount written out in words] (the "Budget Funds") for expenditures in accordance with the Budget and incurred on or prior to the Expiration Date.
+4.1 The budget for this Agreement is set forth in the Project Budget attached as Annex 2 to this Agreement (the "Budget").
+The Budget Funds (as defined under article 4.2 below) shall only be used to cover the expenditures which are necessary to achieve the objectives of the Project.

+4.2 Subject to the receipt of funding by the Donor, IUCN shall pay to the Grantee a maximum total amount of USD xx [US Dollars xx] (the "Budget Funds") for expenditures in accordance with the Budget and incurred on or prior to the Expiration Date.